flycheck/flycheck/README.md

 - [dash.el][]
 - [s.el][]

-The library is written and tested against GNU Emacs 24 and may or may not work in earlier versions of GNU Emacs.
+Flycheck is written and tested against GNU Emacs 24.2 and newer.
+It should work on Emacs 24.1, too.
+GNU Emacs 23 and before, and other flavors of Emacs (e.g. XEmacs) are not supported.

 Most checkers have dependencies against external tools that perform the checking.
 Use `C-c ! ?` (`flycheck-describe-checker`) to see what a checker